erengumusay/423project/README.md

 - Understand which features matter most in general,
 - See how uncontrollable factors (e.g. parental education, access to resources) affect student performance in specific.
 - Build a predictive model for general prediction and another model just focused on environmental factors.
+- Ultimately, help educators to take early actions for students at risk and give students an idea about what to focus on to improve their academic success.

 ---